 Window Film Retrofit Upgrades Glass According To Architect Magazine

-In an article in Architect Magazine entitled "The Effects of Window Films Go Beyond the Surface" by Wanda Lau, how a window film retrofit your existing windows to enhance performance.
-We wanted to summarize that article to explain some of the ways these films upgrade existing windows with minimum disruption to a commercial space.
+In an article in Architect Magazine entitled "The Effects of Window Films Go Beyond the Surface" by Wanda Lau, she explains how a window film retrofit your existing windows can enhance their performance.
+We wanted to summarize that article to explain some of the ways window films upgrade existing windows with minimum disruption to a home or commercial space.

 According to the article, "Window films can conjure up images of hazy purple film bubbling off of automobile glazing.
 In today’s buildings, however, they represent both an established and evolving technology that can significantly reduce solar heat gain and glare.
 By giving us daylighting and views, windows provide immeasurable boosts to our productivity and well-being.
 However, they also increase HVAC loads, which account for 39 percent of the energy that buildings consume, according to the U.S. Department of Energy.
 For older buildings with windows installed before the days of low-emissivity (low-E) and insulated glass, applied aftermarket films may be an effective alternative to window replacement, with paybacks as short as three years".

-We hope that you found this information on commercial window films useful.
-If you would like to learn even more about how a window film retrofit upgrades glass in commercial spaces, call us at 801-810-8468 or email us at firstname.lastname@example.org.
+We hope that you found this information on commercial and home window films useful.
+If you would like to learn even more about how a window film retrofit upgrades glass, call us at 801-810-8468 or email us at email@example.com.
 We would be happy to arrange a free, no obligation consultation and discuss how you can implement a window film solution in your space.
 We are located in Orem, Utah and service the surrounding area.